Skip to main content

 On the Balance Sheet, £120 would be listed in Prepayments as the £20 is not considered a tax liability until the expense is incurred or the goods have been received.

-1. Clicking on a cell for the account
+1. Click on a cell for the account

 What if the tax rate, payment period, or impacted accounts change?

-1. Go to the ‘Forecast Settings’ by clicking the ‘Cog/Gear’ icon in the lower left corner of your forecast
+1. Click the Cog/Gear icon in the lower left corner of your forecast.

 What if my tax year does not line up with my financial year?